-The number is the number, and you don’t go above that, he says.
-The best way to solve the problem is to have lots of activity and make offers on multiple properties.
-Then you don’t care which one you get — as long as the numbers work out in your favor.
+Determine what you’re willing to pay.
+The number is the number, and you don’t go above that, Crowe advises.
+It’s best to have lots of activity and make offers on multiple properties.
+Then you don’t care which one you get, as long as the numbers work out in your favor.

 3 of 11

-That kind of wrong-headed thinking is fueled by “these self-appointed gurus who have infomercials and make it sound so easy to get rich in real estate,” says Eric Tyson, co-author of “Real Estate Investing for Dummies.”
-It’s not easy.
 It’s a good long-term investment, but so is putting your money in a mutual fund, which is a lot easier.
 “These gurus don’t talk about all that hard work.
-You have to be smart, you have to be willing to work, and you have to understand your risk tolerance.”
+You have to be smart, you have to be willing to work, and you have to understand your risk tolerance,” cautions Tyson.

 4 of 11

 A key to success is building the right team of professionals.
-At the very least, you need good relationships with at least one real estate agent, an appraiser, a home inspector, a closing attorney and a lender, both for your own deals and to assist with financing for prospective buyers.
+Good relationships with at least one real estate agent, an appraiser, a home inspector, a closing attorney and a lender are key, both for your own deals and to assist with financing for prospective buyers.

-In the remodeling and maintenance segment of the business, the team includes a plumber, an electrician, a roofer, a painter, a heating and air conditioning, or HVAC, contractor, a flooring installer, a lawn maintenance service, a cleaning service and an all-around handyman.
+In the remodeling and maintenance segment of the business, the team includes a plumber, an electrician, a roofer, a painter, a heating and air-conditioning contractor, a flooring installer, a lawn maintenance service, a cleaning service and an all-around handyman.
 You can’t build a business as an investor if you’re spending all your time fixing leaky faucets and putting up ceiling fans.

 5 of 11